 I like the NASA space program.
 A lot.
 When the Curiosity rover was landing I planned my day around being able to watch the livestream from JPL.
 I kept a papercraft model of the Orion capsule dedicated to the unmanned test flight on my desk for years.
 I really enjoy anything even tangentially related to the space program.

 The Sauce is an aggressively bland three-episode podcast produced by Studio@Gizmodo and Onion Labs, all under the watchful eye of fast-food megalith McDonald’s.
 Styled after Serial (and pulled off with the deftness of someone whose only exposure to investigative podcasts is Serial), the three-episode series is one of the most stunted, awkward attempts at telling a story I’ve encountered in my five-ish years of listening to podcasts.
-It’s so… off I sincerely can’t tell if it was supposed to be a satire of investigative podcasts, a genuine attempt at creating a quality product, or just a really weird advertisement.
+It’s difficult to tell if it was supposed to be a satire of investigative podcasts, a genuine attempt, or just a really weird advertisement.

-Strike that last one, it is absolutely an advertisement packaged as a podcast, but we’ll get to that.
+Strike that last one, it is absolutely an advertisement packaged as a podcast.
 To discuss The Sauce one must understand the story The Sauce is trying to tell.
-Fortunately, the story can be told in four paragraphs and two quotes: Continue reading
+Fortunately, the story can be told in four paragraphs and two quotes: